 - Race and ethnicity.
 The risk for testicular cancer in white men is more than five times that of black men and more than double that of Asian-American men.

 What Treatments Are Available for Testicular Cancer?

 Testicular cancer is a rare form of cancer, and is highly treatable and usually curable.
 Surgery is the most common treatment for testicular cancer.
 Surgical treatment involves removing one or both testicles through an incision in the groin.
 In some cases, the doctor also may remove some of the lymph nodes in the abdomen.
 Radiation, which uses high-energy rays to attack cancer, and chemotherapy, which uses drugs to kill cancer, are other treatment options.

 Removing the one testicle should not lead to problems with having sex or children.
 The remaining testicle will continue making sperm and the male hormone testosterone.
 To re-establish a normal appearance, a man may be able to have a testicular prosthesis surgically implanted in the scrotum which looks and feels like a normal testicle.

 The success of testicular cancer treatment depends on the stage of the disease when it is first detected and treated.
 If the cancer is found and treated before it spreads to the lymph nodes, the cure rate is very high, greater than 98%.
 Even after testicular cancer has spread to the lymph nodes, treatment is highly effective, with a cure rate greater than 90%.

-What Should I Do to Prevent Testicular Cancer?
+What Can I Do to Find Testicular Cancer Early?

-To prevent testicular cancer, all men should be familiar with the size and feel of their testicles, so they can detect any changes.
+To find testicular cancer early, all men should be familiar with the size and feel of their testicles, so they can detect any changes.
 Most doctors feel that recognizing a lump early is an important factor in the successful treatment of testicular cancer and recommend monthly testicular self-exams in combination with routine physical exams for all men after puberty.

 What Is Epididymitis?